 Combining career and professional skills training with theoretical knowledge, Seneca’s expert faculty provide a polytechnic education to 30,000 full-time and 60,000 part-time students.
 With campuses in Toronto, York Region and Peterborough and education partners around the world, Seneca offers degrees, graduate certificates, diplomas and certificates in more than 300 full-time, part-time and online programs.
 Seneca’s credentials are renowned for their quality and respected by employers.
 Co-op and work placements applied research projects, entrepreneurial opportunities and the latest technology ensure that Seneca graduates are highly skilled and ready to work.
 For more information, visit senecacollege.ca.

-For further information regarding Life After School, or to learn more about SenseAbility, please contact us at email@example.com.
+For further information regarding Life After School please contact us at firstname.lastname@example.org.

 Life After School/College is a pilot program created through the collaboration of Canadian Business SenseAbility, its college and employer partners and is funded in part through the Career Ready Fund Stream 2 of the Ministry of Training, Colleges and Universities, Government of Ontario.